dridi/cashpack/tst/README.rst

 ..
 [1] The coverage peaked at 99% for the library and should stay there
 ..
 [2] The transition from zero-copy to single-copy was painless with almost
-       no changes to the test suite
+       no changes to the test suite despite many changes in the library